nixworks/public/news/2011/01/21/README.md

 ##### Thailand
 ### [Five Thais including an MP are given suspended sentences after illegally entering Cambodia, in a case that has strained relations between the two countries. ](/news/2011/01/21/five-thais-including-an-mp-are-given-suspended-sentences-after-illegally-entering-cambodia-in-a-case-that-has-strained-relations-between-th.md)
-_Context: Thailand, Cambodia_
+_Context: Cambodia, Thailand_

 ##### United Nations
 ### [United Nations Secretary General Ban Ki-moon criticises Israel's refusal to cease illegal settlement building on Palestinian land, telling a UN General Assembly gathering that he is "very concerned at the lack of progress towards peace" and that the recent demolition of East Jerusalem's historic Shepherd Hotel and evictions of Palestinian families had "heightened tensions."
 He later meets survivors of the Auschwitz-Birkenau concentration camp. ](/news/2011/01/21/united-nations-secretary-general-ban-ki-moon-criticises-israel-s-refusal-to-cease-illegal-settlement-building-on-palestinian-land-telling-a.md)
-_Context: East Jerusalem, Israel, Ban Ki-moon, United Nations, Shepherd Hotel, Auschwitz-Birkenau concentration camp_
+_Context: United Nations, Auschwitz-Birkenau concentration camp, Israel, Shepherd Hotel, Ban Ki-moon, East Jerusalem_

 ##### Iran
 ### [Six world powers and Iran meet in Istanbul to talk about Iran's nuclear programme; Iran denies allegations it is developing nuclear weapons. ](/news/2011/01/21/six-world-powers-and-iran-meet-in-istanbul-to-talk-about-iran-s-nuclear-programme-iran-denies-allegations-it-is-developing-nuclear-weapons.md)